kev1n-zhao/jenkins-rest/README.md

-# Jenclight
+# Jenkins-Client

-Light-weight Jenkins client for Java, based on Jenkins REST API
+Light-weight Jenkins REST API Client for Java

+**no more classpath conflicts !!**

 -----